Comprehensive Review Real Customer Analysis

 Comfort and fit are, for many, the make-or-break aspects of a sneaker, and the Nike Shox R4 has a very distinct profile in this regard.

-In terms of sizing advice, the general consensus is that the shoe runs slightly small and narrow.
-For those with average-width feet, going true to size might work, but it will likely be a snug fit.
-For anyone with wider feet or those who prefer a more relaxed feel, sizing up by at least a half size is strongly recommended.
-This is a sentiment echoed across numerous reviews and forums.
+On sizing, the general consensus is that the shoe runs slightly small and narrow.
+If you have average-width feet, true to size can work, but expect a snug fit.
+If you have wider feet or you prefer more room, sizing up by at least a half size is a common recommendation across reviews and forums.

 Love the comfort features?